HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

    * - Configuration parameter
      - Definition
    * - comment
-     - creator_name
-     - creator_email
-     - responsible_party
-   * - Comment that should be added within the metadata of each processed file.
+     - Comment that should be added within the metadata of each processed file.
+   * - creator_name
      - Name of the creator of the processed files.
+   * - creator_email
      - Contact email of the creator.
+   * - responsible_party
      - Responsible party